 In FFAG accelerators, the repetition rate is in principle limited only by the available rf voltage.
 Indeed the potential for FFAGs to accelerate high intensity beams was one of the motivations behind their revival in the 2000's in Japan [2],[3].
 Space charge studies are planned, making use of the ERIT ring at KURRI, Japan.
-Some simulation results of ERIT are shown in the final section of this paper.
-In order to take the study of various aspects of intense proton beams to the next stage, building a dedicated FFAG may be required.
-This subject is discussed in the following sections.
+However, in order to take the study of various aspects of intense proton beams to the next stage, building a dedicated FFAG is required.